 Risk profile for real estate equity investments

 Equity investments carry substantially higher risk due to their subordinate position in the payment waterfall.
+This financial risk includes the potential for total loss of invested capital if the project underperforms.
 If a project fails to generate sufficient returns, equity holders may lose their entire investment while debt holders recover most or all of their capital.

 On the other hand, equity investors enjoy unlimited upside potential.
 A debt investor in a wildly successful project earns the same return as in a moderately successful one.
 An equity investor captures all the excess value.